 Something for everyone in Livorno

-The city and port of Livorno offers something for everyone: for seekers of culture it has theatres, alternative cinema programmes, art galleries and exhibitions, and varied music and opera seasons (see What's On), while for the active sports enthusiast it offers archery, canoeing, cycling, diving, fishing, hiking, horse riding sailing, snorkelling and windsurfing, as well as rowing races and football for those who prefer just to watch.
+The city and port of Livorno offers something for everyone: for seekers of culture it has theatres, alternative cinema programmes, art galleries and exhibitions, and varied music and opera seasons, while for the active sports enthusiast it offers archery, canoeing, cycling, diving, fishing, hiking, horse riding sailing, snorkelling and windsurfing, as well as rowing races and football for those who prefer just to watch.

 Explore the Province of Livorno